Sonam Wangchuk: Early life and education

-Wangchuk was born in 1966 in near Alchi in the Leh district of the Indian state of Jammu and Kashmir (now in the Indian union territory of Ladakh).
-He was not enrolled in a school until the age of 9, as there were no schools in his village.
-His mother taught him all the basics in his own mother tongue until that age.
+Sonam Wangchuk was born in 1966 in Uleytokpo in Leh district of the Indian state of Jammu and Kashmir (now in the Indian union territory of Ladakh) to Sonam Wangyal and Tsering Wangmo.
+He was home schooled by his mother until the age of nine.
+His father was a member of the Indian National Congress party.

-In 1975, his father, Sonam Wangyal, was elected into the Jammu and Kashmir Government where he became a minister.
-At the age of 9, he was taken to Srinagar and enrolled in a school there.
-Since he looked different compared to the other students, he would get addressed in a language that he did not understand, due to which his lack of responsiveness was mistaken for him being stupid.
-He recalls this period as the darkest part of his life.
-Unable to bear the treatment, in 1977, he escaped alone to Delhi, where he pleaded his case to the school principal at a Kendriya Vidyalaya.
+Wangchuk's family moved to Srinagar in 1975, after his father became a minister in the Government of Jammu and Kashmir.
+He was enrolled at a school in Srinagar, and he could not understand the various languages taught there due to the lack of formal education until then.
+He later recalled this period as the darkest part of his life as he was misunderstood as being unintelligent.
+Unable to bear this, in 1977, at the age of 12, he escaped alone to Delhi, where he personally pleaded his case for admission to the principal of a Kendriya Vidyalaya.

-Wangchuk completed his B.Tech. in Mechanical Engineering from National Institute of Technology Srinagar (then REC Srinagar) in 1987.
+Wangchuk completed his B.Tech. in mechanical engineering from National Institute of Technology Srinagar (then Regional Engineering College) in 1987.
+He later studied earthen architecture at CRAterre in Grenoble, France, in 2011.

-Due to differences with his father over the choice of engineering stream, he had to finance his own education.
-He also went for two years of higher studies in Earthen Architecture at Craterre School of Architecture in Grenoble, France, in 2011.